Importance of fluid inertia for the orientation of spheroids settling in turbulent flow: Relative importance of Jeffery's torque and fluid-inertia torque

 \section{Relative importance of Jeffery's torque and fluid-inertia torque}

-To estimate the relative importance of the inertial effects on the dynamics of the particles orientation, we calculate the ratio $R\equiv |\hat{\bf T}_I|/|\hat{\bf T}_{St}|$.
-The particles orientational dynamics is therefore expected to be correctly described by the Jeffery torque when $R \ll 1$.
-We begin by looking at the case of very slim, prolate spheroids, with $\beta \gg 1$.
+To estimate the relative importance of the inertial effects on the dynamics of the particles orientation, we calculate the ratio $\mathscr{R}\equiv |\hat{\bf T}_I|/|\hat{\bf T}_{St}|$.
+The particles orientational dynamics is therefore expected to be correctly described by the Jeffery torque when $\mathscr{R}\ll 1$.
+We begin by looking at the case of very slim, prolate spheroids, with $\beta\gg 1$.
 In this limit, one obtains:

-where $u_s$ is the slip velocity $|{\bf u}-{\bf v}|$ and we recall that $s$ is the inverse of a characteristic time scale representing the angular slip velocity $|\boldsymbol{\Omega}-\boldsymbol{\omega}|$ or the local strain $|\bf{S}|$.
+where we recall that $\mathbf{u}_s$ is the slip velocity, and where $s$ is the inverse of a characteristic time scale representing the angular slip velocity $|\boldsymbol{\Omega}-\boldsymbol{\omega}|$ or the local strain $|\bf{S}|$.
+To derive the estimate for the ratio between $\hat{T}_I$ and $\hat{T}_{St}$ in Eq.~\eqref{eq:TI_TsT_fibres}, we used the fact that $F_\beta$ is no larger than $1$ for fibers with $\beta \gg 1$, see Fig.\ref{fig:parameters}.
 The terms responsible for the change in orientation are the $\hat{x}$ and $\hat{y}$ components in Eq.~\eqref{eq:TI_TsT_fibres}.
-For our purpose, we therefore consider only these components.
-As we are interested only in orders of magnitude, we will approximate $5/8$ by $1$ in the following.
+For the present purpose, we therefore consider only these components.
+As we are interested only in orders of magnitude, we will approximate $5/8$ by $1$ in the following, and the $\log(\beta)$ factor, which in practice is close to $1$ if $5 \le \beta \le 100$, will be omitted.

 In the opposite limit of very thin disks, $\beta \ll 1$, one obtains: